 In fact, our experience in this sector has helped us build our range of commercial and domestic dehumidifiers – the Auto-Restart that we first incorporated for museums is popular with boat owners, classic car enthusiasts and caravan owners.
 The humidistat options that were provided in our dehumidifiers for museums form the basis of our energy saving features on the DD8L/Junior and Low Energy models.
 The knowledge that we have built up about how large an area a dehumidifier can control all stems back to those early days working alongside expert teams in British museums.

 (The information on the acceptable limits within museums has been taken from the worked that was complied by Fergus Read in 1994 and has been hosted on the Meaco website for conservators ever since.
-The full copy can be found here.)
+Available on request.)

-Products featured: Meaco 25L Low Energy Dehumidryer , Meaco DD8L
+Products featured: Meaco 25L Low Energy Dehumidryer , Meaco DD8L.
+Browse all dehumidifiers.